Lesson 4: How Big Is the Forex Market?

 A futuristic image of a man holding a network of global currencies

-You’ve learned in the previous lessons that the forex market is the world’s largest market by volume size.
-It had a daily trading volume rate of almost $7.5 trillion in April 2022—nearly a trillion dollars more than the 6.6 trillion 2019 average.
+In the previous lessons, you learned that the forex market is the world’s largest market by volume.
+In April 2022, its daily trading volume rate was almost $7.5 trillion—nearly a trillion dollars more than the 2019 average of $6.6 trillion.

-While going from six to seven may not seem like much, talking about it in trillions means an additional 900 million more daily trades for three years.
+While going from six to seven may not seem like much, talking about it in trillions means an additional 900 million more daily trades in three years.

 Facilitating such a high daily trade volume can be too much for any institution.
 Fortunately, the forex market does not operate based on a single central exchange or confined to any given physical location.

 Instead, brokers, banks, and other financial institutions worldwide act as third-party platforms enabling forex trading.
-This means you only need an internet connection to participate in the forex market.
+This means you only need a device with internet connection to participate in the forex market.

-Because it runs entirely electronically, traders consider the forex market an over-the-counter (OTC) market.
+Because it runs entirely electronic, traders consider the forex market an over-the-counter (OTC) market.

 Lesson Highlights